JetBrains/mps-coderules/docs/content/macrotable.md

 #### Macro table extensibility

-A macro table is able to extend other macro table in order to provide definitions of *expand* macros.
+A macro table is able to extend another macro table in order to provide definitions of *expand* macros.

 ![](img/macro-table-extends-550.png)
 _(example of a macro table that extends another macro table)_